tengxiaoliu/tengxiaoliu.github.io/themes/congo/exampleSite/content/docs/partials.md

   {{ partial "icon.html" "github" }}
 ```

+Icons are populated using Hugo pipelines which makes them very flexible.
 Congo includes a number of built-in icons for social, links and other purposes.
+Check the [icon samples]({{< ref "samples/icons" >}}) page for a full list of supported icons.

-You can also provide your own icon assets by including the SVG in `assets/icons/`.
+Custom icons can be added by providing your own icon assets in the `assets/icons/` directory of your project.
+The icon can then be referenced in the partial by using the SVG filename without the `.svg` extension.

+Icons can also be used in article content by calling the [icon shortcode]({{< ref "shortcodes#icon" >}}).

 ## Extensions